 Material Stewardship Committees

-Six Material Stewardship Committees (MSC) validate the portfolio of actions that need to be taken by government, the packaging sector, recyclers, and re-processors, and by APCO itself to remove barriers and create opportunities for improved circularity for key materials.
+Five Material Stewardship Committees (MSC) validate the portfolio of actions that need to be taken by government, the packaging sector, recyclers, and re-processors, and by APCO itself to remove barriers and create opportunities for improved circularity for key materials.

 These committees will:

-• Provide review and advice on technical issues relating to the operation of the Australasian Recycling Label (ARL).
+- Provide review and advice on technical issues relating to the operation of the Australasian Recycling Label (ARL)

 A summary of actions from their draft action plans are listed below.